ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 - [Links](#links)

 ## Project Description
 In our group we had to choose between Hangman and the other well known game called Tic Tac Toe.
 I used to play Hangman with my friends when I was young so that's the main reason why I chose this game.
-Also, I took into account the complexity of the game and given the time limit we had, Hangman looked  like an achievable mission.

 ## Rules
 - Play with a group.